Home >

 You can even highlight any experiences from class projects or personal tinkering to demonstrate your hands-on skills and interest in technology.
 Then follow the formatting guidelines above and you’re set.

 Looking for advice on which skills to include in your data center resume?
-Keep reading.
+Our next section is just for you.

-How to list hard and soft skills on your resume
+How to list data center skills on your resume

 Securing a technician role in a data center requires a balanced combination of technical knowledge and interpersonal skills.
 It's crucial to be well-versed in a wide range of hardware technologies while also showing a great deal of stamina and teamwork capabilities.